ieeemuj/website/README.md

 Step 1: Create a branch in the repository with the task name you're doing.

-Step 2: Open a PR immediately with your TASK topic to master branch.
+Step 2: Open a PR immediately with your TASK topic to dev branch.

 Step 3: Do changes related to your task in your own fork.